p4535992/spellpoints5e/README.md

 ### Localization

 ### Compatability with other modules:
+* Settings to adjust spell costs and max points per level (GM only)
 * Combat HUD
   - Works, but doesn't show spell points or uses on HUD